HanhVy/Inventory-Analysis/README.md

--Step 29: Create a new table called “Revenue_2021”.
+- Step 29: Create a new table called “Revenue_2021”.

 for creating new column following DAX expression was written;